Ajai Malhotra: Diplomatic career

 Ajai Malhotra's served as Ambassador of India to Romania (with concurrent accreditation to Moldova and Albania) from 2003 to 2005.

-From 2005–2009, he was Ambassador and Deputy Permanent Representative of India to the UN, New York.
-Based on leaked American diplomatic cables, published by WikiLeaks, it was reported that Ajai Malhotra was posted to the UN Mission, New York to balance the anti-US decisions taken by Nirupam Sen, then Permanent Representative of India, to the UN.
+From 2005 to 2009, he was Ambassador and Deputy Permanent Representative of India to the UN, New York.
+Based on leaked American diplomatic cables, it was reported that Ajai Malhotra was posted to the UN Mission, New York to balance the anti-US decisions taken by Nirupam Sen, then Permanent Representative of India, to the UN.
 He participated in the negotiations leading to the setting up of the UN Democracy Fund, the UN Peacebuilding Commission and the UN Human Rights Council.
 His pivotal role in the development of the United Nations Democracy Fund was cited by the awards committee of the Palmer Prize for Advancing Democracy, awarded by the Council for a Community of Democracies.

-He was Ambassador of India to Kuwait from 2009–2011.
+He was Ambassador of India to Kuwait from 2009 to 2011.
 He was responsible for expanding the protection of Indian workers in Kuwai and set up a safe house, especially for domestic workers in distress.
-His tenure was also highlighted by high level visits from India to Kuwait, including by the Vice-President of India, Hamid Ansari and S. M. Krishna, former External Affairs Minister.
+His tenure was also highlighted by high level visits from India to Kuwait, including by the vice-president of India, Hamid Ansari and S. M. Krishna, former External Affairs Minister.

 He was the Ambassador of India to Russia from 16 May 2011 – 30 November 2013.
 His tenure saw the visit of Indian Prime Minister, Manmohan Singh in mid-December 2011 to Russia, and Russian President Dmitry Medvedev to India in March 2012 for the BRICS summit in New Delhi.
 It also saw visits to India in December 2012 by Russian President Vladimir Putin and to Russia by Indian Prime Minister Manmohan Singh in September 2013 for the G20 Summit in St. Petersburg and in November 2013 to Moscow for the annual India-Russia Bilateral Summit.
 The 65th anniversary of bilateral Indo-Russian diplomatic relations was marked with year-long celebrations during his tenure.
 It also saw the induction of three Talwar-class frigates into the Indian Navy fleet, INS Teg, INS Tarkash, and INS Trikand, as well as India's nuclear powered submarine INS Chakra (2011) and aircraft carrier INS Vikramaditya.
 INS Trikand was launched by his wife, Mrs. Ira Malhotra.
 He retired on 30 November 2013.